education.vic.gov.au

 Victorian Registration and Qualifications Authority (VRQA)

-Minimum standards and requirements for school registrationExternal Link – VRQA guidelines that outline that schools are required to undertake ongoing assessment, monitoring and recording of all students’ performance and have policies and procedures for assessing and monitoring student progress and achievement.
+Minimum standards and requirements for school registrationExternal Link – VRQA standards require schools to undertake ongoing assessment, monitoring and recording of all students’ performance and have policies and procedures for assessing and monitoring student progress and achievement.

-Online resources have been developed to support schools to improve their formative assessment practices.
+The VCAA provides online resources to support schools to improve their formative assessment practices.
 The resources include:

-The department has developed a series of online resources to support schools in meeting the minimum requirements for registration and to develop and evaluate quality assessment processes and practices:
+The department has developed a series of online resources to support schools in meeting the threshold assessment requirements for registration and to develop and evaluate quality assessment processes and practices:

 Assessment of EAL proficiency and progress